Home

 ______________________________

-Polarizers are manufactured in two configurations:
+Polarizers are manufactured in two configurations: Linear and Circular.

-A circular polarizer is a linear polarizer with an additional layer of material known as a quarter-wave retarder plate.
+A Linear polarizer transmits light in a straight (linear) pattern, while a circular polarizer transmits light in a cork-screw (circular) pattern.
+A Circular polarizer is a linear polarizer with an additional layer of material known as a quarter-wave retarder plate.
 This plate causes light waves entering the polarizer to pass through in a cork-screw pattern, which in turn enables “beam-splitting” optical systems to deliver clear and accurate signals to the video tap.

 A linear polarizer is not recommended with a beam-splitting optical systems because it can cause color shifts, inconsistent visibility, incorrect readings, and various degrees of black out.